 An Appreciation Post for Kristi Geggie, Biological Mother *and* Drag Mother to Gigi Goode

 Momma Goode is living, breathing proof that great things can happen when you give your child the room to figure out who they are for themselves.
-Better this than stifling them in the hopes that they fulfill somebody else’s prejudiced expectations.
-(To briefly touch on the literature: studies have looked into the link between family rejection and LGBTQIA+ youth well-being, where “rejecting behaviors by parents can increase risks of numerous mental and physical health dangers including depression, suicidality, substance abuse, psychological distress, low self-esteem, HIV/AIDS infection, and others.”)
+And better this than stifling them in the hopes that they fulfill somebody else’s prejudiced expectations.
+(To briefly touch on the literature: studies have looked into the link between family rejection and LGBTQIA+ youth well-being, where “rejecting behaviors by parents can increase risks of numerous mental and physical health dangers including depression, suicidality, substance abuse, psychological distress, low self-esteem, HIV/AIDS infection and others.”)

 “In terms of having a drag daughter, I didn’t know what drag was.
 And when Gigi started doing it, I was really not sure.
-I had a problem with the idea of appropriating other cultures, and stuff like that.
-It was more of a philosophical question I had.
-But I’m on board,” Kristi went on to tell Vulture.
-“I’m totally on board now.
-I’ve always been very supportive of Gigi, and Gigi Goode, but I never paid any attention to drag until her.”
+I had a problem with the idea of appropriating other cultures and stuff like that.
+It was more of a philosophical question I had,” Kristi went on to tell Vulture. “[But] I’m totally on board now.
+I’ve always been very supportive of Gigi and Gigi Goode, but I never paid any attention to drag until her.”

 As the season went on, it was like ticking boxes off a checklist.
-All of Gigi’s admirable traits began to make sense.
+All of Gigi’s admirable traits made complete sense.
 The confidence.
 The drive.
 The well-cultivated talents.
 The self-esteem.
 They all hark back to formative years blessed by genuine support.
 “I realized at a very early age, luckily, that I don’t care what other people think.
 It’s just only made me stronger and have more faith in who I am,” shared Gigi in one episode.
 “I am so thankful to have the mother that shaped me into the person I am today.”

-In several interviews and once on the show, they also discussed knowing at a young age that they were gay, sharing how their mom reacted: “When I was 12, my mother brought me to my uncle who is gay… My uncle was the first person to talk to me about gay culture and the LGBTQIA+ community.
+In several interviews and once on the show, they also discussed knowing at a young age that they were gay, sharing how their mom reacted: “When I was 12, my mother brought me to my uncle who is gay.
+My uncle was the first person to talk to me about gay culture and the LGBTQIA+ community.
 My uncle was the first person who told me who RuPaul was,” they said.
 “He’s a big reason why I am so comfortable with who I am.”

-But it all circles back to Mama Goode.
+But again, it all circles back to Momma Goode.
 In an interview with IndieWire, Gigi called their mother their secret weapon: “At age 16, me, a new drag queen, didn’t quite know how to put things together and my mom would see me trying to walk out the door and be like: ‘No, no. No. Let’s go back downstairs; let’s find a different glove for you.’
 And that turned into her making…a vintage Christian Dior wedding dress-type style,” they recounted.
 “And it skyrocketed into me becoming the designer and her becoming the puzzle maker.
 And it’s just been a team effort ever since.”

 The silver lining is that when it comes to the LGBTQIA+, there is strength and beauty in the family they make along the way (this is said all the time within the community).
-But of course, the ultimate dream is for the love, support, and acceptance to come from immediate family first.
-In an ideal world, it starts at home.
+But of course, the ultimate dream is for the love, support and acceptance to come from home first.

 Art Matthew Ian Fetalver